-- Significant increases in the cost (price) of all forms of energy. - Significant redistribution of wealth between sectors, income classes, and even various regions and countries around the world. - High near and intermediate term reliance on natural gas particularly for power generation. - Very large increases in the price of electricity. - Policies are outpacing technological and institutional capabilities. - Ability of policy capability to meet goals is questionable.
+- Significant increases in the cost (price) of all forms of energy. - Significant redistribution of wealth between sectors, income classes, and even various regions and countries around the world. - GHG regulation also raises considerable questions about market organization and structure in restructured energy markets. - High near and intermediate term reliance on natural gas particularly for power generation. - Very large increases in the price of electricity. - Policies are outpacing technological and institutional capabilities. - Ability of policy capability to meet goals is questionable. - Uncertainty and "policy volatility" creates challenges for the high levels of expensive investment considered needed to address this issue.